uiowa/uiowa/policies/index.md

 ## Platform Updates

-Occassionally there will be platform updates where new features, theme changes, security updates or underlying tech updates will be updated.
-During this time it is possible for website downtime or loss of functionality.
-There may also be a customer review or test process to insure the changes are working as intended.
+Occassionally there will be platform updates where new features, theme changes, security updates or general functionality will be updated.
+During this time it is possible for some website downtime or loss of functionality.
+For certain updates, a customer review or test process will be scheduled ahead of the rollout to ensure any changes to the platform will work as intended.

 ## Videos

 SiteNow sites don't allow video uploads directly to the site.
-Videos are large files that the service is not equipped to handle.
-Instead, there are oEmbed options like YouTube or Vimeo.
+The SiteNow service is no equipped to handle the storage and playback of large video files.
+Instead, we encourage the use of third-party services such as YouTube and Vimeo which can be embedded into WYSIWYG text areas.

-To maintain accessibility, transcripts or captions should be included with those embeded videos.
+To maintain the accessibility of videos, captions should be added and/or transcripts should be made available near the video.